xingchenzhao/xingchenzhao.github.io/projects/Project-12.md

   - Python
   - MXNet
   - CNN
-summary: Implementation of different CNN models to recognize CIFAR-10 Image by MXNet
+summary: Implementations of different CNN models to recognize CIFAR-10 Image by MXNet
 ---